skylarbsandler/Launch_Mod3Week1_Assessment/README.md

   * Targeting an element in css using an id
   * Targeting an element in css using the html tag
   * Adding margin or padding to an element
-* When finished, add a link to your Replit here:
+* When finished, add a link to your Replit here: <A link to your repl here>

 ![](Marta-Aziz.png)